What is the best travel rewards credit card?

 The Best Credit Cards for Personal Expenses:

-While there is only one card you need to use for business travel expenses, you need to consider using two separate cards for your personal expenses, especially if you spend a lot on groceries and dining out.
+While there is only one card you need to use for business travel expenses, consider using two separate cards for your personal expenses, especially if you spend a lot on groceries and dining out.

 As with many people, my highest expense is my mortgage payment, but I can’t put the mortgage payment on my credit card (actually there are ways that you actually can, but I don’t think it is worth the effort and fees).
 That leaves groceries and dining as the next two highest categories I spend money on each month, so I need to have a card that rewards that type of spending.